Study finds European cars are less green than claimed

 The Commission said new tests from around 2016 should "mitigate" the effect of these flexibilities on the gap between actual and regulatory CO2 emissions, though "some tolerances are necessary for practical reasons".

-EU consumer organisation BEUC calculated that the flexibilities meant that consumers paid up to 135 euros (114 pounds) a year more in fuel, based on today's fuel prices and 14,000km of driving in a car bought in 2010.
+EU consumer organisation BEUC calculated that the flexibilities meant that consumers paid up to 135 euros ($180) a year more in fuel, based on today's fuel prices and 14,000km of driving in a car bought in 2010.

 'CONFOUNDING LAWMAKERS'